dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Without any type of parallelism, i.e. removing the ThreadPoolExecutor and setting the chunk_size to 149 for one process, will show the effects of no parallelism at all.
 In this case, the test was going so slow I had to abort it as it would take hours.
 This is compared to the roughtly 6:30 minutes for the parallelized versions that are provisioned correctly.
+After aborting test, by the logs it looked like about 1 instance per minute, so 149 instances would have taken about 2.5 hours.

 Also of note this scales well.
 There is no significant difference between 100 instance case and the 149 instance case as long as the chunk_size and number of threads are provisioned correctly for optimal processing (keep the chunk_size less than or equal to the number of threads).